SpineEventEngine/jdbc-storage/README.md

                   .build();
 ```

-If there is no required `TypeMapping` in the pre-defined `TypeMappings`, it can be created
+If there is no required `TypeMapping` in the predefined `TypeMappings`, it can be created
 using `TypeMapping.Builder`.